rgordon95/erc20Test/README.md

 # truffleRefactor folder
-    this folder uses the same code found in the voterDeployWeb3Ex folder but slightly modified for running with truffle.
+    this folder uses the same code found in the voterDeployWeb3Ex folder but slightly modified for running with truffle and ganache.

+# MetaCoin folder
+   this folder contains an unboxed example from truffle.

+# advancedSmartContractEx
+   this folder contains a crowdfunding contract to run the contents of this folder first install dependencies by running 'npm install' in the project directory